gklijs/schema_registry_test_app/README.md

 # Schema registry test app

 Test app to test compatibility for reading and writing to Kafka using the Confluent Schema Registry.
-For now it just write a test message used the three by default supported formats, Avro, Protobuf and JSON Schema.
+For now, it just writes a test message using the three by default supported formats, Avro, Protobuf, Protobuf with Google common proto and JSON Schema.
-The topics it uses respectively are testavro, testproto and testjson.
+The topics it uses respectively are testavro, testproto, testgoogle and testjson.
 You can run the app with `mvn exec:java`, from your ide or as jar.

 It's using a lot of 'sensible defaults', like the schema registry url and topic names.
 For now only the Schema Registry Url (`SCHEMA_REGISTRY_URL`) and the Bootstrap Servers(`BOOTSTRAP_SERVERS`) can be overwritten using environment variables.

 ## Register the schema's